Ruth Minsky Sender

-Ruth Minsky Senderowicz (born 3 May 1926) is a Holocaust survivor.
-She has written three memoirs about her experience: The Cage, To Life and Holocaust Lady.
+Ruth Minsky Senderowicz (3 May 1926 – January 2024) was a Polish-American Holocaust survivor.
+She wrote three memoirs about her experience: The Cage, To Life and Holocaust Lady.

 Early life

 Rifkele Riva Minska was born in Łódź, Poland to Avromele and Nacha Minska.
 Riva was born on May 3, 1926.
 She was the fourth of seven children: Chanele, Yankele, and Mala preceded her; brothers Motele, Moishele, and Laibele followed her.
 Riva's father, Avromele Minska died shortly after Moishele's birth.